3.18.1. Indoor maps Drawing rules

 If a building includes segments of different height, the shapes of level polygons may differ.

 - The polygon of the indoor map level can include the polygons of buildings adjacent to the main building of a shopping or transport object, if these buildings are visually perceived as part of this object, even if they are isolated from it (there are no passageways between the buildings).
-This rule does not apply to structures like temporary additions and stands.
-For example, here is a restaurant adjacent to a shopping center building:
+This rule does not apply to structures, such as non-capital buildings and stands.
+For example, a restaurant that's adjacent to a shopping center:

 - 3.18.3.
 Indoor areas